barnjamin/rareaf/README.md

 *how much tho?*

 Fork it for free, configure it, publish it on a static hosting site.
-Then you set fees on the works that sell.
+Then you set commision fees on the works that sell.

 donate to this address (charity?
 Dao?)